gumnutdev/docs/docs/components/react.md

 Data that is dirty will not be replaced on additional loads.
 This is a complex concept; try Gumnut out to get a clearer sense of it.
+The key is that you can safely call `.load` as part of your client's side-effects: this is what makes integrating Gumnut easy.

 ### 5. Call `actions.commit()`